marshmallowdefender/Simon-Game/README.md

 _Recreation of the classic hasbro game *Simon* in your browser!_

-This ia a game that tests a players memory.
+This is a game that tests a players memory.
 The player must follow a sequence of colors that flash on colored buttons.
 The sequence increases by one new color every turn.
 If the player fails to follow the sequence correctly, the game is over.

 ## Motivation